 Invoices shall be in such a form as may be agreed between the Company and the Contractor and the Company will pay the invoices within 30 days of receipt of an undisputed invoice.

 The Company reserves the right to vary its invoicing policy at any time and to require electronic invoices to be directly submitted by the Contractor.
 Any expenses of the Contractor involved in the submission of electronic invoices shall be met by the Contractor.

+Where the Company is late in paying invoices for monies owed to the Contractor, where the Company has still not paid 14 days after receiving a written notice identifying the missing payment, the Contractor shall have the right to suspend the Service until the invoices are paid.

 VAT